DPDK/dpdk/doc/guides/contributing/documentation.rst

    sudo apt-get -y install inkscape

    # Red Hat/Fedora.
-   sudo yum     -y install inkscape
+   sudo dnf     -y install inkscape

 `TexLive <http://www.tug.org/texlive/>`_ is an installation package for Tex/LaTeX.
 It is used to generate the PDF versions of the documentation.